fabio-gerald/DATA-MANIPULATION-PROJECT-SQL-/README.md

 **NOTE**
-THE CODES FOUND IN FILES OF THIS PORTFOLIO CAN ONLY RUN ON AN SQL IDE ENVIRONMENT
+-THE CODES FOUND IN FILES OF THIS PORTFOLIO CAN ONLY RUN ON AN SQL IDE ENVIRONMENT